 Review the Wiki guidelines for non-drivable roads to ensure compliance with the general guidelines.

-In New York if a Non-drivable road has a name and addresses (house numbers) on it, then it should be mapped using a Routable Pedestrian Path and connected drivable road network via a virtual node.
-This will allow Waze to navigate to those house numbers, and the route will stop at the virtual node junction nearest the address pin.
+In New York, a non-drivable road should be mapped using a Routable Pedestrian Path if the road has a name and addresses (i.e., house numbers) on it.
+The segment should be connected to the drivable road network via a virtual node, allowing Waze to navigate to those house numbers with routes that stop at the virtual node junction nearest the address pin.
 The address pin will display on the map in the correct location.

 Closures